 Following an arrest for any type of theft, including grand theft, petty theft, burglary or shoplifting, you may feel that your options are limited.
 That often leads to quick guilty pleas without legal representation.
-Securing the services of an attorney can start the process of negotiating a reduction to misdemeanor charges.
+Securing the services of an Orlando grand theft lawyer can start the process of negotiating a reduction to misdemeanor charges.
 It can also lead to a deal with the victim to provide restitution in exchange for dropping the charges.

-Grand theft is a type of theft charge that is filed when the value of the property stolen is of a certain amount.
-The charges can be varying degrees of felonies:
+Grand theft is a type of theft charge that is filed when the value of the property stolen is greater than or equal to a value.
+The charges can be classified by varying degrees of felonies:

 Third-degree felony grand theft: